 Sources and references must be orally cited within the speech.

-Students must turn in an outline of 100-300 words (roughly one page) with their entry form.
+Students must type a brief outline into their event entry form.
 Extreme deviation from the submitted outline (i.e. change of topic or change of most of main points) will be grounds for disqualification.